Elvis Langley (online/phone sessions currently)

 Training, qualifications & experience

-I am a fully accredited UKCP (UK Council for Psychotherapy) Clinical Psychotherapist member.
-I am also a BPS (British Psychological Society) Counselling Psychologist in training, and an accredited secular mindfulness teacher.
+I am a Psychotherapist and a Counselling Psychologist (DCPsych).
+I am a fully accredited member of the UKCP (UK Council for Psychotherapy).
+I am also an accredited secular mindfulness teacher.

-I have 15+ years of experience working in mental health.
+I have 15+ years of experience in mental health.

 12+ years seeing psychotherapy clients.